Shai Hope: International career

 Hope played his 100th ODI match on 24 July 2022, scoring 115 against India in the second match of their bilateral series.
 Hope shared a fourth wicket stand of 117 with Nicholas Pooran but did so in a losing cause.
 He was later bestowed with the honour of being named in the 2022 ICC ODI team of the Year.

 On 21 March 2023, Hope scored 128 not out to spur the Windies to eventually win the second ODI of their 2023 tour of South Africa played at Buffalo Park, East London.
 With this knock he became the second West Indian, after Richie Richardson, to score a century on his ODI captaincy debut.
 Along with Heinrich Klaasen, Hope was later jointly adjudged as the man of the ODI series.

 In December 2023, he scored his 16th ODI century against England in the first game of the three-match series.
 He scored 109 not out off 83 balls to steer his team to a memorable victory.
 In the process, Hope crossed 5000 runs in ODIs, becoming the fastest ever West Indian to reach the mark, equalling the record of Sir Vivian Richards, in his 114th innings, and the 3rd fastest in the world.

 In May 2024, he was named in the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.

+During the West Indies' tour to India in 2025–26, Hope scored 103 runs in the second innings of the second test match.
+This was a vital breakthrough in his test career, marking his first test century since his 118 not out against England in 2017.
+This knock started his significant improvement in Test Cricket.
+In December 2025, he then scored 140 in the first test against New Zealand in Christchurch to hang on to a draw, with the help of Justin Greaves' 202* and Kemar Roach's 58*.
+The West Indies scored 457/6, marking the highest fourth-innings score in Test Cricket since England's 654/6 in the famous timeless Test of 1939.
+Hope scored his fifth test century during Sri Lanka's tour to the West Indies, scoring a patient 112 to give his team the hope of a draw and a series win.
+Before this sudden improvement in Test Cricket, Hope's average was approximately 24.52 before rising suddenly to 27.58 as of July 2026 after his 112.

 List of international centuries

-Hope has scored two centuries in Test matches and 18 in One Day and 1 in t20Internationals.
+Hope has scored five centuries in Test matches and 19 in One Day and 1 in T20 Internationals.
 His highest Test score of 147 came against England at Leeds in August 2017.
 His highest ODI score of 170 came against Ireland at Dublin in May 2019.